ONLINE HELP

 • Example of desynchronization

-• Preventing from using the "Back" button
+• Preventing the use of the "Back" button

 • Operating mode